kubeflow/website/content/en/docs/aws/deploy/install-kubeflow.md

   If you're using basic authentication, the credentials are the ones you specified in the KfDef file, or the default (`admin@kubeflow.org`:`12341234`).
 It is highly recommended to change the default credentials.
 To add static users or change the existing one, [add static users for basic auth](/docs/aws/deploy/install-kubeflow/#add-static-users-for-basic-auth).

 - **Cognito**
-  To secure an enterprise-level installation, use the {{% config-uri-aws-cognito %}} configuration file and [configure authentication and authorization](/docs/aws/authentication) for your cluster.
+  To secure an enterprise-level installation, use the {{% aws/config-uri-aws-cognito %}} configuration file and [configure authentication and authorization](/docs/aws/authentication) for your cluster.

 ### Add static users for basic authentication
 To add users to basic auth, you just have to edit the Dex ConfigMap under the key staticPasswords.